 - Manager’s name (often accompanied by a direct email address)

-Other Directories Available Through the DLP website for the State of Virginia:
+Other Directories Available Through the DLP website for the State of Vermont:

 The DLP offers Senior Living Facility Lists for a number of other categories of care.
 You can access each list right here: